 Figure 10.
-Schematic of 2nd stage lint cleaning system preceded by double 1st stage lint cleaning systems schematic (gin B).
+Schematic of combined 1st and 2nd stage lint cleaning system without centrifugal lint cleaner (gin E).

-All 2nd stage lint cleaning systems sampled utilized 1D3D cyclones to control emissions (Fig. 5), but there were some cyclone design variations among the gins (Table 1 and Fig. 11).
-All the gins, except gin F, split the system exhaust flow between two cyclones in a dual configuration (side by side as opposed to one behind another).
-The system airstream for gin F was exhausted through a single cyclone.
-Inlets on all the 2nd stage lint cleaning cyclones were 2D2D type.
-Expansion chambers were present on 2nd stage lint cleaning system cyclones at gins A and B. Gins C and F had standard cones.
-The cyclones tested at gins B, C, and F had cyclone robber systems pulling airflow from their trash exits.
-This configuration helps remove lint and trash from the cyclone that could otherwise circulate near the trash exit at the bottom of the cone for a period of time before dropping out.
+All combined lint cleaning systems sampled utilized 1D3D cyclones to control emissions (Fig. 5), but there were some cyclone design variations among the gins (Table 1 and Fig. 11).
+All the gins, except gin E, split the system exhaust flow between two cyclones in a dual configuration (side by side as opposed to one behind another).
+The system airstream for gin E was exhausted through a single cyclone.
+Inlets on all the combined lint cleaning system cyclones were 2D2D type, except the cyclones at gin D had center-line 1D3D inlets.
+Standard cones were present on combined lint cleaning system cyclones at all gins.
+The cyclones tested at gins D and G had cyclone robber systems pulling airflow from their trash exits.
+This configuration helps remove lint and other trash from the cyclone that could otherwise circulate near the trash exit at the bottom of the cone for a period of time before dropping out.
 All of the cyclone variations outlined above, if properly designed and maintained, are recommended for controlling cotton gin emissions (Whitelock et al., 2009).